JereKoskela/Beta-Xi-Sim/README.md

   `URL = "https://www.degruyter.com/view/j/sagmb.2018.17.issue-3/sagmb-2017-0011/sagmb-2017-0011.xml"`
 `}`

-Thanks to Iulia Dahmer and Bjarki Eldon for their help with documentation and verification.
+Thanks to Iulia Dahmer, Bjarki Eldon, and Thibaut Sellinger for their help with documentation and verification.